pingcap/docs-cn/sql/mysql-compatibility.md

 ### Auto-increment ID

-The auto-increment ID feature in TiDB is only guaranteed to be automatically incremental and unique but is not guaranteed to be allocated sequentially.
-Currently, TiDB is allocating IDs in batches.
-If data is inserted into multiple TiDB servers simultaneously, the allocated IDs are not sequential.
+In TiDB, auto-increment columns are only guaranteed to be incremental and unique but are *not* guaranteed to be allocated sequentially.
+Currently, TiDB allocates IDs in batches.
+If data is inserted into multiple TiDB servers simultaneously, the allocated IDs will not be sequential.

 > **Warning**:
 >
-> If you use the auto-increment ID in a cluster with multiple tidb-server instances, do not mix the default value and the custom value, otherwise an error occurs in the following situation:
+> If you use auto-increment IDs in a cluster with multiple tidb-server instances, do not mix default values and custom values, otherwise an error will occur in the following situation:
 >
 > Assume that you have a table with the auto-increment ID:
 >